Tyler-Marrero/Class_24-/README.md

 # Class_24-
-did in ckass with teacher ! :D
+did in class with teacher ! :D